sualehalam/Wehealth-webscraping-project/README.md

 │   └── SOURCE_CATALOG.md
 ```
 ## Health Resource Crawler
-A beginner-friendly web crawler for extracting public health resources from websites.
+An intermediate friendly web crawler for extracting public health resources from county websites.

 ## What This Does